hpc/pavilion2/docs/README.txt

 2) Trend data

-Specific test/job related values are efficiently analyzed if they are reported as trend data.
+Specific test/job related values are analyzed if they are reported as trend data.
 Multiple trend data values can be saved for every test run.
-This data is obviously unique to each application and is determined by the test/app developer.
+This data is obviously unique to each application and is determined by the test developer.

 Syntax -
 <td> name[+target_item] value [units]

 Explanation -
-<td> - tag used by the result parser.
+<td> - tag, or reserved name, used by the result parser.
 name - char string, up to 32 chars.
 Name of the value of interest.
 Referred to in Pavilion parlance as trend data.
   Note - If name is followed by a "+" (no spaces) with a node name